logux/docs/architecture/core.md

 You can use Logux to connect clients with a server, clients with clients, servers with servers or for mesh-networks.
-There is no big difference between clients and server in Logux architecture.
+There is no big difference between clients and server in Logux.
 So we will call them **nodes**.

 ```haskell
 [Client 1] ⇆ [Client 2] ⇆ [Server A] ⇆ [Server B]
 ```

 However, Logux was created for standard applications with multiple web and mobile clients and several servers.
 Next chapter read will show how core concepts work in standard case.

 Each node has **action** log (list of operations).
-Every time, when you want to change application state, you add a action to this log.
+Every time, when you want to change application state, you add an action to the log.
 Action is a JSON object that describes what happened.
-There is only one requirement: every action must have `type` property.
+Every action must have `type` property.

 ```js
 { type: 'user/rename' userId: 386, name: 'New name' }